dud3/git-devbliss/git-extensions/test/commands.md

 ### Release the hotfix

-A hotfix can be finished with a regular git-devbliss devbliss finish but the branch should definitely contain a release commit and a belonging tag.
+A hotfix can be finished with a regular git-devbliss finish but the branch should definitely contain a release commit and a belonging tag.
 If the branch should be merged into the master has to be decided dependent on the masters current state and how far the fixed piece of code has changed